Sweet Harmony (Liquid song): Charts

+Certifications

 Danny Byrd version

 English drum and bass DJ and producer Danny Byrd released his version in 2010.
-It was the first single released from his third album Rave Digger.
+It was the first single released from his third album, Rave Digger (2010).
 The song was released on 1 February 2010 as a digital download and 12".
 It peaked at number 64 on the UK Singles Chart, making it his first chart entrance.

 Track listing

 Chart performance

-"Sweet Harmony" managed to peak to number 64 on the UK Singles Chart and number 6 on the UK Dance Singles Chart.
+"Sweet Harmony" managed to peak to number 64 on the UK Singles Chart and number six on the UK Dance Singles Chart.